-In his book Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom, Rick Hanson cites studies which have shown that the brain detects negative information faster than positive.
-In fact, studies have shown that even when something negative, a fearful face in experiments, is registered by the brain out of conscious awareness, the amygdala still lights up.
+In his book, Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom, Rick Hanson cites studies that have shown that the brain detects negative information faster than positive.
+In fact, studies have shown that even when something negative, a fearful face in experiments, for example, is registered by the brain out of conscious awareness, the amygdala still lights up.

 Negative Events Pack More Punch

 Hanson explains that negative experiences have a bigger impact than positive ones on our brains.
 For example, studies have shown that, in a relationship, it typically takes about five positive interactions to overcome the effects of a single negative one, because it takes numerous “successes” to undo the feelings created by one “failure.”
 Even when a person has unlearned a negative experience, the event leaves a path etched in their brain that can easily be reactivated if similar circumstances are detected.

 Your brain is always deciding whether to avoid or approach whatever it encounters in this world.
 It is naturally primed for avoidance, which inherently causes us suffering by creating anxiety.
 Surprisingly, approaching also inherently involves suffering because of the cyclical nature of life.